How do you find fossils?

 Preserved traces can include footprints, burrows, or even wastes.
 Examples of these types of fossils, called trace fossils are also shown in Figures below and below.

 The preserved trace of a dinosaur footprint, originally in mud.

-A preserved trace: burrows made by prehistoric worms.
+A preserved trace: a spiraling burrow made by a prehistoric animal.

-- body fossil : Remains of an ancient organism; examples include shells, bones, teeth, and leaves.
+body fossil: The remains of an ancient organism.
+Examples include shells, bones, teeth, and leaves.